 How Much Does the Average Person Have in Retirement Savings?

-As of 2022 (the most current statistics available), the mean (average) retirement savings was $334,000, per a Federal Reserve analysis.
-However, according to the same data, the median retirement savings in 2022 were only $86,900.
+As of 2022 (the latest statistics available), the average retirement savings stood at $334,000, according to a Federal Reserve analysis.
+Nonetheless, based on the same information, the median retirement savings for 2022 stood at merely $86,900.

 How Much Does the Average 401(k) Have at Retirement?